About QUADOA® Optical CAD

 Comfort functions as drag and drop for easy handling.

-Low entry threshold due to intuitive GUI.
+Low entry threshold thanks to an intuitive GUI.

-The modern graphical user interface (GUI) of the optical lens design and simulation software Quadoa Optical CAD
+The modern graphical user interface (GUI) of the optical lens design and simulation software QUADOA Optical CAD

-The Modern User Interface allows for an intuitive handling of Quadoa®.
+The Modern User Interface allows for an intuitive handling of QUADOA®.

-Live In-System Sequential Ghost Analysis capability of the optical lens design and simulation software Quadoa Optical CAD
+Live In-System Sequential Ghost Analysis capability of the optical lens design and simulation software QUADOA Optical CAD

 Ghost Wizard allows to easily generate any relevant ghost sequences directly inside the model.

-Thousands of lenses and materials are implemented in the lens- and material catalogs of the optical lens design and simulation software Quadoa Optical CAD
+Thousands of lenses and materials are implemented in the lens- and material catalogs of the optical lens design and simulation software QUADOA Optical CAD

 Thousands of Lenses and Materials are implemented in the Lens- and Material Catalogs.

-Lens- and Material Catalogs
+Lens and Material Catalogs

 Thousands of lenses and materials included.